jamie-brannan/hundred-days-swift/14__projectTwelve/d048__notes.md

 }
 ```

+:white_check_mark: Added

 >So: line 1 is what converts our array into a Data object, then lines 2 and 3 save that data object to `UserDefaults`.
 You now just need to call that `save()` method when we change a person's name or when we import a new picture.

+Understood and commented

+>You need to modify our collection view's `didSelectItemAt` method so that you call `self.save()` just after calling `self.collectionView.reloadData()`.
+>* Remember, the self is required because we're inside a closure.

+>You then need to modify the image picker's `didFinishPickingMediaWithInfo` method so that it calls `save()` just before the end of the method.
 >
->You need to modify our collection view's didSelectItemAt method so that you call `self.save()` just after calling `self.collectionView.reloadData()`.
-Remember, the self is required because we're inside a closure.
-You then need to modify the image picker's `didFinishPickingMediaWithInfo` method so that it calls `save()` just before the end of the method.
->
 >And that's it – we only change the data in two places, and both now have a call to `save()`.

->
+:question: *I think I got this?*
+* but I have to test it on my phone

 >Finally, we need to load the array back from disk when the app runs, so add this code to `viewDidLoad()`:

 ```swift